NochexDevTeam/Abantecart-Payment-Page/README.md

 Installation
 ============
-To Install and Setup the Nochex module please follow our integration guide, which can be found here: https://support.nochex.com/kb/faq.php?id=126
+To Install and Setup the Nochex module please follow our integration guide, which can be found <A href="https://support.nochex.com/kb/faq.php?id=126">here</a>

 Support
 =====================